 Tommy sings the role of D’elbeuf in Le Roi Malgre Lui with the Bard Opera Festival.

-Tommy has sung operatic roles with Bard Opera as D’elbeuf in Le Roi Malgré Lui, Israeli Opera as Ferrando in Cosí fan tutte, Tulsa Opera as Ernesto in Don Pasquale, Lamplighter and Drunkard in The Little Prince, Don Basilio in Le Nozze di Figaro, Soldier in Ariadne auf Naxos, Solo Villager in both Eugene Onegin and I Pagliacci, Nevada Opera as Frederic in Pirates of Penzance, Houston’s Opera in the Heights as Alfred in Die Fledermaus, Union Avenue Opera of St. Louis as Camille in Die lustige Witwe and Emil in the world premiere of O Pioneers!, three Isreali premieres at Tel Aviv’s International Vocal Arts Institute as Martin in The Tenderland, Rev. Parris in The Crucible, Zwerg in Der Zwerg, and at Carnegie Hall with the American Symphony Orchestra as Ruger Aspeck in Feuersnot.
+Other operatic performances include roles with Bard Opera as D’elbeuf in Le Roi Malgré Lui, Israeli Opera as Ferrando in Cosí fan tutte, Tulsa Opera as Ernesto in Don Pasquale, Lamplighter and Drunkard in The Little Prince, Don Basilio in Le Nozze di Figaro, Soldier in Ariadne auf Naxos, Solo Villager in both Eugene Onegin and I Pagliacci, Nevada Opera as Frederic in Pirates of Penzance, Houston’s Opera in the Heights as Alfred in Die Fledermaus, Union Avenue Opera of St. Louis as Camille in Die lustige Witwe and Emil in the world premiere of O Pioneers!, three Isreali premieres at Tel Aviv’s International Vocal Arts Institute as Martin in The Tenderland, Rev. Parris in The Crucible, Zwerg in Der Zwerg, and at Carnegie Hall with the American Symphony Orchestra as Ruger Aspeck in Feuersnot.
 He has also covered leading roles with Des Moines Metro Opera as Earl of Essex in Gloriana and at Tulsa Opera Faust in Faust, and upcoming engagements include a reprisal of Ernesto in performances of Don Pasquale with Opera in Williamsburg, Virginia.

 Tommy is dedicated to the development of new operatic works.
 With New York’s American Opera Projects, he spent years helping to create the leading role of Paul in Paul’s Case, a role that was written specifically for his voice.
 He also sang Mr. Bennet in the final performed readings of Steven Schwartz’s Séance on a Wet Afternoon, and as Daniel in Henry’s Wife.
 With New York’s Center for Contemporary Opera he sang Stevie in The Secret Agent, and also sang the role of Alfons in The Hunger Art with American Lyric Theatre.